Keep your fleet in the game: 10 tips to boost your managed maintenance network

 - Consolidated billing

-How do you know you’re working with a reputable maintenance shop?
+How do you know you’re working with a reputable maintenance and repair shop?
 Do they hold appropriate insurance for their business?
-Do they understand “fleet” and the importance of reducing down time and fair pricing?
+Do they understand “fleet” and the importance of reducing downtime and having fair pricing?
 Expert resources in the field are critical to making sure your network is built with quality repair facilities — located where you need them and providing the services required for your specific fleet needs.

 Benefits to look for:

 - Gap analysis for geographic and capabilities coverage

 - Vetting of shops for insurance, quality controls, minimum repair warranty

 - Contracting and service level agreements